Number Ones (video)

 Number Ones is a video album by American recording artist Michael Jackson.
-It was released on DVD on November 13, 2003 under the Epic Records record label, in conjunction with the promotion for Jackson's greatest hits album, of the same name (although the album and DVD have different songs).
-The DVD, which is Jackson's fourth DVD album, contained fifteen music videos, which were directed and produced by various people.
+It was released on DVD on November 13, 2003 under the Epic Records record label, in conjunction with the promotion for Jackson's greatest hits album of the same name (although the album and DVD have different songs).
+The DVD, which is Jackson's fourth DVD album, contains fifteen music videos directed and produced by various people.
 It consists of music videos filmed and released by Jackson from 1979's Off the Wall to 2001's Invincible.
 As with the album, the DVD has four different covers.

 Notable music videos included on the DVD were "Beat It", "Billie Jean" and Thriller—which received heavy rotation on MTV in the 1980s, and are credited as having transformed the music video from a promotional tool and into an art form, and "Black or White" which was also prominent on channels like MTV in the 1990s.

 Number Ones received praise from contemporary music critics and was commercially successful internationally.
 The DVD peaked at number one on the Australian Top 40 Music DVD in Australia.
 Number Ones has been certified twenty two times platinum in Australia by the Australian Recording Industry Association and is the best selling music DVD ever by a male solo artist in Australia.
 It is also thirteen times platinum in the United States by the Recording Industry Association of America.

 Background

 In 1972, while still a member of the band The Jackson 5, Michael Jackson released his first of what would be ten studio albums, Got to Be There.
-Four singles were taken from the album, although they were not promoted by music videos, and this pattern continued for his next three studio albums, Ben (1972), Music & Me (1973) and Forever, Michael (1975).
-Unlike in the past, Jackson released his debut music video for the lead single, "Don't Stop 'Til You Get Enough", from his 1979 album, Off the Wall.
+Four singles were taken from the album, although they were not promoted by music videos, and this pattern continued for his next three Motown studio albums, Ben (1972), Music & Me (1973) and Forever, Michael (1975).

+Unlike in the past, Jackson released his debut music video for the lead single, "Don't Stop 'Til You Get Enough", from his 1979 album, Off the Wall, released on Epic Records/CBS.
 Jackson subsequently began releasing music videos for his singles to promote both the song itself and the album.
 His music videos from the 1980s — particularly the music videos for "Billie Jean" and Thriller — received heavy rotation on channels like Music Television (MTV).
 The popularity of his music videos that aired on MTV, such as "Beat It", "Billie Jean" and Thriller — credited for transforming the music video from a promotional tool and into an art form — helped bring the relatively new channel to fame.
 Music videos such as "Black or White" made Jackson an enduring staple on MTV in the 1990s.
 Some of them drew criticism for their violent and sexual content, others were lauded by critics and awarded Guinness World Records for their length, success and expense.
 From 1979 to 2003, Jackson released thirty-six music videos.